Gates Corporation: History

-After an unsolicited approach, in July 2010 Tomkins was acquired by a Canadian consortium of private equity firm Onex Corporation and the Canada Pension Plan Investment Board for £2.9 billion.
+In July 2010 Tomkins was acquired by a Canadian consortium of private equity firm Onex Corporation and the Canada Pension Plan Investment Board for £2.9 billion.
 In July 2014, The Blackstone Group, the world's largest buyout firm, agreed to acquire The Gates Corporation from Onex Corp.
 (OCX) and Canada Pension Plan Investment Board for $5.4 billion.
 In December 2017, Gates Corporation filed an initial public offering and became a public corporation.
-The company's headquarters are located at 1144 15th Street in Denver, Colorado.